frank26080115/Bones-3D-Printer/other_pages/optional3dprintedparts.md

 ### Simple Cable Tie Point

-These have holes for you to zip-tie wires against, and it can be screwed onto the frame's T-slotted aluminum beams using M5 screws and T-nuts.
+These have holes for you to zip-tie wires against, and it can be screwed onto the frame's T-slotted aluminum beams using M5 screws and T-slot-nuts.
 This is useful for situations when you can't just zip-tie around the aluminum beam.

 ![](../images/other/cabletiepoint.png)